tom-englert/Nullable.Extended/README.md

 #### Managing Null Forgiving Operators

 Sometimes it is necessary to use the [null forgiving operator "!"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-forgiving) to suppress a false warning.
-However if you have used too many of them, it renders the value of nullable checks almost useless.
+However using too many of them will render the value of nullable checks almost useless.
-Also since this analyzer will suppress the most common false positives, many of them may be obsolete after installing the analyzer.
+Also since this analyzer will suppress many common false positives, some of them may be obsolete after installing the analyzer.

-Since it's hard to find them in code, this analyzer comes with a check to locate all of them, so you can judge if they are still needed.
+Since it's hard to find the null forgiving operators in code, this analyzer comes with a set of checks to locate all of them, so you can easily judge if they are still needed.

+Occurrences are grouped into three diagnostics, to reflect their different contexts - e.g. general usages can be mostly avoided, while inside lambda expressions they are often unavoidable.
+- NX_0001 Find general usages of the NullForgiving operator.
+- NX_0002 Find usages of the NullForgiving operator on the `null` or `default` literals.
+- NX_0003 Find usages of the NullForgiving operator inside lambda expressions.

-Simply turn the severity, which is none by default, to e.g. Warning, to list all usages of the null forgiving operator.
+Simply turn the severity, which is `None` by default, to e.g. `Warning`, to list all usages of the null forgiving operator.

 ![image](assets/NX_0001.png)